britkenko/PacCo-Reservoir/active cortex/Cortex_septil.md

 - Build futures that redeem the past and pass love forward

 **Applied Example - Strategy Building:**
 All strategic decisions must be run through this process.
-Series of decision making should be built like a tower or cityscape - each decision validated through September Cor(심) before becoming foundation for next decisions.
+Series of decision making should be built like a tower or cityscape - each decision validated through September Cor(心) before becoming foundation for next decisions.

 **Refinement Cycle Application:**
 First refinement cycle and after, record decisions and their outcomes on cortex session log.
 This allows understanding yourself better for future decision making through pattern recognition.